|

 brokers penny stock charges and listed them in the table below.

-Our research shows that the best stock brokers for penny stocks trading are TD Ameritrade and
+Our research shows that the best online broker for penny stocks trading is

 Firstrade.

-The two brokers charge $0 for any trade for stocks listed on a U.S. exchange.
+The company charges $0 for any trade for stocks listed on a U.S. exchange.
 For stocks not listed on a U.S. exchange, also known as

-OTC stocks, $6.95 commission applies at TD Ameritrade but Firstrade is still at $0.
-There is no penny stock trade surcharge at these companies.
+OTC stocks, it is still at $0.
+There is no penny stock trade surcharge at this company.

-This combination of low commissions and no surcharge makes the two firms the cheapest brokers
+This combination of no commissions and no surcharge makes the firm the cheapest broker

 for penny stock trading.